Nillth/Qlik_ReadMe_Assets/README.md

 # Qlik_ReadMe_Assets

-Repository to hold the Images & CSS for the Pandoc build process
+Repository to hold the Images & CSS for the ReadMe build process